|Team Leader Profile||

 Nowadays I have a fare amount of

-spare time as the business virtually runs itself.
+spare time as I am semi retired and the business virtually runs itself.
 (My staff might say

 in Yorkshire.
 (That seems so long ago now 2007 to 2009) Now I get